cmrnfaith/HYL_Hackathon/README.md

 We learned how to utilize various API such as an API for calendar integration as well as manage our time effectively to create a web application that improves students' lives will be usable.

 ## What's next for uHub
--Adding the ability for users to get recommendations based on their interests and previous liked events.
+- Adding the ability for users to get recommendations based on their interests and previous liked events.
--The ability for users to get personalized announcements from liked events or followed hosts.
+- The ability for users to get personalized announcements from liked events or followed hosts.
--Google Maps API integration.
+- Google Maps API integration.
--Calender View for Events
+- Calender View for Events

 # [(React) Application](https://github.com/cmrnfaith/HYL_Hackathon)